MSc Investment and Financial Management

 MANAGEMENT SKILLS AND PERSONAL DEVELOPMENT

 This module is designed to give students a solid set of personal skills and management skills (skilful practice) recognised as important for securing meaningful employment in the global marketplace appropriate to the Masters level of qualification.
 The format of the module will be of workshops, and the underlying pedagogic approach will be of experiential learning and action research.
+THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS.

 MANAGING PEOPLE AND ORGANISATIONS